 The Early Years Foundation Stage at Amesbury Archer

-At Amesbury Archer Primary School, we believe that the Early Years Foundation Stage is crucial, in securing the solid foundations required for children to build new skills upon throughout the school.
+At Amesbury Archer Primary School, we believe that the Early Years Foundation Stage secures the solid foundations from which children can build their new skills upon throughout the school.

-Our ‘Aim High’ ethos, ensures that there are no limits to the children’s learning, with the expectation that all children will make good progress from their starting points, and no child will be excluded or disadvantaged.
-Learning begins as soon as the children start, particularly in phonics and counting, so that they are moving forwards immediately.
+Our ‘Aim High’ ethos ensures that there are no limits to the children’s learning, with the expectation that all children will make good progress from their starting points and no child will be excluded or disadvantaged.

-We place a high priority on building strong partnerships with parents and carers, so that children can flourish and become independent learners, both at school and home.
+We place a high priority on building strong partnerships with parents and carers, so that children can thrive and become independent learners both at school and home.

-R - Respectful – be kind and thoughtful to other children, adults and property.
+R - Respectful – ‘I am kind and thoughtful to other children, adults and property.’

-C – Curious – ask lots of question.
+C – Curious – ‘I explore, ask questions and share my ideas.’

-E – Enthusiastic – enjoy and have fun.
+E – Enthusiastic – ‘I am excited about learning, and I will always have a go.’

 Prime Areas – Personal, Social and Emotional Development, Communication and Language and Physical Development.